clicknium/clicknium-docs/doc/developtools/project_management.md

 In Visual Studio Code, press "Ctrl+Shift+P" to show the Command Palette, input or select "Clicknium: Create Project", and then select a folder where the project is stored according to the pop-up window.
 ![project create](../img/create_project.gif)

-When the project is created, a pop-up window in the lower right corner shows the general restored project information and the bottom page shows details.
-After restoring, the current Python virtual enviroment can be seen when you open app.py.
+When the project is created, a pop-up window in the lower right corner shows the general project intialization information and the output panel shows details.
+After initialization, the current Python virtual enviroment can be seen when you open app.py.
 ![project create](../img/create_project_apppy_env.png)

 ## Project Structure